mbhall88/nohuman/README.md

           as the input file will be used.

   -c, --check
-          Check that all required dependencies are available
+          Check that all required dependencies are available and exit.

   -d, --download
           Download the database